 “Because he always assumes the worst of people.”
 Maybe there was something to be said for such a cynical outlook on life.
 Up until this point, I’d been fighting to remain optimistic, but now I wondered why I bothered.
 Clearly, it was a losing battle.
 And after all, if I always assumed the worst and the worst didn’t come to pass, I might sometimes be relieved instead of constantly disappointed and angry.

-“I’m sorry for whatever the gossip rags said, Kit.”
+“I’m sorry for whatever the gossip rags said.”
 He reached forward, as if to comfort me, but paused when he noticed the paint on his hands.

 “Your dress,” he said.

 His gaze darkened.
-With intention, he lifted his hand and slipped it around my waist, leaving a streak of mottled red in its wake.
+He lifted his hand and slipped it around my waist, leaving a streak of mottled red in its wake.
 It wasn’t enough.
 I wanted his handprints all over me, the silk of my neckline torn in half, the muslin of my skirts shredded and smeared.
-That desperation to reclaim control while simultaneously losing it had taken hold of me, and my entire body thrummed with unspent energy.
-I felt as though I had stood outside in a thunderstorm and absorbed the violence and chaos of the lightning.
+That desperation to reclaim control while simultaneously losing it had taken hold of me again, and my entire body thrummed with unspent energy.
+I felt as though I’d stood outside in a thunderstorm and absorbed the violence and chaos of the lightning.

 I lifted my chin and stared boldly into his eyes.
 To hell with being circumspect or shy.
 To hell with denying myself what I had craved for so long.
 I wanted release.
 I wanted him to make me come in any way he pleased.
 Sprawled out on the settee in the corner.
 On my hands and knees in the middle of the floor.